united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/managingthesystem.md

 3. Now copy [this json file](/json/getstarted/noderedGetStarted.json) and paste it into the import field.
 Then press **Import**.

    ![Untitled](/images/getstarted/managingTheSystem/getStartedManagingPasteJson.png)
-4. To activate the imported flow, click on the **Deploy** button at the top right.
-If everything is working properly, you should see green dots above the input and output.
-If this is the case, you can now display this data in Grafana.
+4. To activate the imported flow, simply click on the **Deploy** button located at the top right of the screen.
+If everything is working as expected, you should see green dots above the input and output.
+Once you've confirmed that the data is flowing correctly, you can proceed to display it in Grafana
    ![Untitled](/images/getstarted/managingTheSystem/getStartedManagingDeploy.png)